MWDelaney/font-awesome-shortcodes/readme.txt

 No, we assume you are already working with a WordPress theme that includes the Font Awesome libraries.

 == Changelog ==

+= 4.2 =
+* Icon Picker now supports new icons and aliases added in Font Awesome 4.2 (see Font Awesome site for details)
+* Better correct for conflicts with Gravity Forms --these two plugins should finally play well together
+* Removed use of extract() to better fit with WordPress's best practices.

 = 4.1.3 =
 * Added [fa-ul] shortcode (see documentation for details).